ADOPTING A LAB

-- Once a dog is agreed upon, the adoption process is completed when the new family signs the adoption contract, pays the adoption fee, and has secured the necessary items for the new family pet (collar, leash, ID tag, crate, etc.)
+- Once a dog is agreed upon, the adoption process is completed when the new family signs the adoption contract, pays the adoption donation, and has secured the necessary items for the new family pet (collar, leash, ID tag, crate, etc.)

 - Potential adopters are welcome to attend any Meet and Greets.

-On average, it can take between one and five months to complete the process of applying, having a home visit done, meeting potential Labs and adopting a Rescue Lab, depending upon your personal circumstances and flexibility, the number of families waiting to adopt, and the number of dogs available for adoption.
+On average, it can take between two and three months to complete the process of applying, having a home visit done, meeting potential Labs and adopting a Rescue Lab, depending upon your personal circumstances and flexibility, the number of families waiting to adopt, and the number of dogs available for adoption.

 - $400 for puppies (any Labs under 6 months old)

 - $325 for adults (Labs 6 months and older)

-The adoption fees help us meet the boarding and veterinary expenses incurred by our non-profit organization, although our average expense per Lab is still greater than the adoption donation.
+The adoption fee helps us meet the boarding and veterinary expenses incurred by our non-profit organization, although our average expense per Lab is still far greater than the adoption fee.

 Remember, DFWLRRC has the right to deny or refuse any application.